Should You Have a Big Cat Tattoo?

 Let us not forget the lioness though.
 She may be smaller and lack the great mane, but she is the hunter and the protector of her young.
 In the pride, a single lioness will rule over an entire cohort of other lionesses and young lions.

-Only the lion is higher in authority than the lioness.
 For many women, the lioness makes for a great symbol and expression of their inner strength and their complete dedication to family.

 Should You Have a Big Cat Tattoo?

-Often, those who love their domestic house cats also love the big cats around the world.
 If you have an affinity for the beauty of the big cat, and their raw primal power, strength, hunting skill, and sensuality, then a big cat tattoo might just be for you.

 One of the great things about big cats is that you don’t need to hail from any specific culture to see their strength and power.
 You can admire their historical and spiritual associations and identify on a deep level with what this means for you.